 The ADEP is an incentive programme available to South African-registered entities engaged in primary, secondary and ancillary aquaculture activities in both marine and freshwater classified under SIC132 (fish hatcheries and fish farms) and SIC 301 and 3012 (production, processing and preserving of aquaculture fish).
 The grant is provided directly to approved applications for new projects or the upgrade or expansion of existing projects.

 Apply through Funding Connection

-At Funding Connection we understand the complexities of the various funding agencies, and the unique application criteria for each.
-We have assisted numerous entrepreneurs through the application process to access funds like this for business growth, and we can assist you with the same.
+At Funding Connection we understand the complexities of the various funding agencies and the unique application criteria for each.
+We have assisted numerous entrepreneurs through the application process to access funds like this for business growth, and we can help you with the whole process.